I often receive some form of the following client or reader question:

 - the surviving spouse,

 - a child who has not reached majority,

 - a chronically ill individual, or

-- an individual more than 10 years younger than the decedent.
+- an individual not more than 10 years younger than the decedent.

 Everyone else, including trusts, does not receive RMD stretch but instead must distribute the whole IRA within 10 years.
 You can read more about this in “How to Change Your IRA Beneficiary Designations After the SECURE Act.”

 Although for many the RMD divisor is no longer a reason to keep your IRA out of trust, there is still a compelling reason to reconsider naming your trust as the designated beneficiary.